Zadigo/lorelie/README.md

-# lorelie
+# Lorelie

-A module that creates a simple interface ORM for SQLITE
+A module that creates a simple interface ORM for SQLITE for any Python application.